Hilsz & Associates has a relationship with several law firms to provide a global solution for all your legal needs:

 Our firm can work with our network of attorneys to manage your legal budget and satisfy your investors and founders interests:

 Decentralized Virtual Currencies|

-Loss Mitigations partners with Perkins Coie, with our long history representing Internet and technology leaders, is at the front lines of these issues – helping clients navigate the thorny challenges faced by bitcoin and other virtual currency businesses.
+Perkins Coie, has a long history representing Internet and technology leaders, is at the front lines of these issues – helping clients navigate the thorny challenges faced by bitcoin and other virtual currency businesses.

 Perkins Coie provides regulatory investigations and compliance counseling, litigation support, consumer protection counseling, and business transaction assistance, regarding a range of bitcoin and digital currency systems, services and products.
 Our clients include virtual currency exchanges, payment processors, investors, and industry associations.

 Perkins Coie provides paralegal and legal document assistance to the virtual currency industry clients with respect to various regulatory issues, including compliance with the Bank Secrecy Act, FinCEN regulations, and securities and commodities laws and regulations.
 We help them draft anti-money laundering policies and organize their internal policies and practices for compliance.
 We have also assisted these clients in responding to inquiries from federal and state law enforcement and regulatory agencies.
 Our experienced investigations and white collar defense group regularly defends corporate clients and individuals against criminal and civil allegations of fraud, money laundering and other misconduct.
 Our defense practice includes particular experience in defending clients and property against government asset seizures and forfeitures.

 White Collar & Investigations|